Accenture/openathon-2019-angular/boring-theory-1/README.md

 <br/>

-> One colleague of mine explained some time ago that it’s nice to create diagrams full of boxes… and let others to implement them :)
+> One colleague of mine explained some time ago that it’s nice to create diagrams full of boxes… and let others implement them :)

 <br/>